hussu010/Portfolio-Tracker-NodeJS/README.md

 ## Project Structure

-`/config` directory has all the files related to core features of the project.
-Eg: connecting to database

 `/src` directory lists all the commands available and related functionalities.

 `/utils` directory holds all the repeated logics supporting the commands.

 `index.js` handles the app startup.

-`syncDB.sql` contains SQL script to sync transactions.csv file to sqlite DB.

 ## Resources used

 https://codeburst.io/build-a-command-line-interface-cli-application-with-node-js-59becec90e28 for building command line tools with nodejs.

-https://www.digitalocean.com/community/tutorials/how-to-read-and-write-csv-files-in-node-js-using-node-csv for handling sqlite database with nodejs.

 Stackoverflow and other resources found on Google.